Kody-SAS/DataMobilizeAPI/README.md

 # DataMobilize API

-This project contains a minimal start-up for a Node.js e-commerce project using Typescript, ESLint and Prettier.
+This project contains the api project to serve the DataMobilize mobile and web app.

 ## Prerequisites